 Sure, if you are looking to design graphics as well as your own app or web products, then it's more that likely the case that you will want to use both Canva and Uizard at some point or other.
-If you are trying to design functional prototypes or demonstrate UX systems however, Uizard is the clear product design tool of choice.
+If you are trying to design functional prototypes or demonstrate UX systems however, Uizard is the clear UX design software of choice.

 The best part?
 Uizard is completely free to use, meaning you can sign up today and get to work immediately.
 You can even upload your Canva exports into Uizard using the image upload functionality, meaning you can design your visual assets in Canva and then bring your app prototypes to life with the magic of Uizard.

 If you'd like an easy-to-use design tool for apps and websites, try Uizard for free.
 Want to learn more about all things design?
 Head over and check out the Uizard blog where we talk everything from homepage design to wireflows.